-Waynesburg University’s Nursing Program offers, as one of the best nursing programs in Pennsylvania, a BSN degree – a Bachelor of Science in Nursing degree (BSN) program, an RN to BSN degree, a BSN for 2nd degree students, and Master of Science in Nursing degree program that are both CCNE accredited.
-Nursing students have a 100% pass rate on the NCLEX-RN exam for eight years since 2008.
+Waynesburg University’s Nursing Program offers, as one of the best nursing programs in Pennsylvania, a BSN degree – a Bachelor of Science in Nursing degree (BSN) program, an RN to BSN degree, a BSN for 2nd-degree students, and a Master of Science in Nursing degree program that is both CCNE accredited.
+Nursing students have had a 100% pass rate on the NCLEX-RN exam for eight years since 2008.
 College Factual recognizes Waynesburg University as the best value school in the Commonwealth of Pennsylvania.

 Waynesburg University is a private institution of higher education that was established by the Presbyterian Church in 1850.
 The university’s suburban campus in Waynesburg, Pennsylvania (the most southeastern county in PA) is home to approximately 1,750 undergraduate and graduate students and is located roughly fifty miles from downtown Pittsburgh.
 Waynesburg University offers students nearly 75 academic concentrations from which to choose.

 Programs: BSN, MSN